 The call erpc:multicall(Nodes, Module, Function, Args) is equivalent to the call erpc:multicall(Nodes, Module, Function, Args, infinity).
-These calls are also equivalent to calling my_multicall(Nodes, Module, Function, Args) if one disregard performance and failure behavior:
+These calls are also equivalent to calling my_multicall(Nodes, Module, Function, Args) below if one disregard performance and failure behavior. multicall() can utilize a selective receive optimization which removes the need to scan the message queue from the beginning in order to find a matching message.
+The send_request()/receive_response() combination can, however, not utilize this optimization.